FrenchDandelions/so_long/README.md

 # so_long
 This is my so_long and here's what you need to know :

--There's a max for the height/width of the map.
+-There's a max for the height/width for the map.

 -Use make to compile the mandatory program and make bonus to compile the bonus program.